ludwig-pro/orange-duck/exercise-fixtures.md

   - A boolean called `fixturesLoading`, which indicates whether the API request to fetch the fixtures is currently in progress.
   - An array of `Fixture` objects called `fixtures`, which contains all the data that the returned for the aforementioned API call.

+**Technical constraints:**

+- Please don't use a UI library such as React Native Paper.
+We'd like to see you roll your own components.
+  - Though frameworks such as Styled Components are fine to use.

 ## Task List

 - [ ] **Display a simple loading indicator** whilst the data is being loaded